cvxopt/cvxopt-matlab/README.md

 ## Documentation

 ### Getting Started Guide (requires MATLAB R2016a or later)
 On MATLAB’s Home tab, click on "Add-Ons" and select "Manage Add-Ons".
 Locate the CVXOPT Toolbox and select "View Getting Started Guide" from the drop-down menu.
 Alternatively, open the MATLAB Live Script located in `doc/Getting Started Guide.mlx`.
+The "Getting Started Guide" is also available online [here](https://se.mathworks.com/matlabcentral/fileexchange/65705-cvxopt-toolbox#examples_tab).

 ### Solving cone linear programs with `conelp`